 The K1 tracks decently well in a straight line thanks to its long skeg.
 Its short, stubby profile makes it easy to turn and steer.

 The low profile of the craft makes it susceptible to taking on water.
 Since the K1 has no scupper hole, you'll have to paddle to shore and flip it upside down to drain any excess water.

-The inflatable seat has a decent amount of comfort, and we appreciate that it is removable and adjustable.
+The inflatable seat has decent comfort, and we appreciate that it is removable and adjustable.
 There is a cargo net on the upper deck of the boat that provides some storage for gear.
 Camping gear cannot be carried, but a water bottle, a small tackle box, and some snacks can easily fit in the net.